Frequently Asked Questions

-Students need to arrive to their designated bus stop 10 minutes prior to their established pick up time.
+Students need to arrive at their designated bus stop 10 minutes prior to their established pick up time.
 Weather conditions or mechanical issues may be causes for the bus to be delayed.
-Students need to be at the stop, and a safe distance from the road, when the bus arrives.
+Students need to be at the stop, and a safe distance from the road when the bus arrives.

 Who is responsible for my child while they are at the bus stop?

 On July 1, 2000, a proviso in the state Appropriations Act for fiscal year 2001 affirmed parental or guardian responsibility for the safety and conduct of children traveling between their home and school bus stop.
 A copy of the fiscal year 2005 parental responsibility proviso is provided below: 1.35.
 (SDE: Parent and Guardian Responsibility) To protect the unwarranted expenditure of funds provided in Part IA, Section 1, VII.C., the parents or guardians of a child being transported on a school bus are responsible for the safety and conduct of the child prior to the arrival of the school bus at the child’s designated school bus stop for pick up and transport to school, and after the school bus drops off the child and departs the child’s designated school bus stop when transporting the children from school.
 The state’s responsibility includes the arrival or departure of the school bus, which is defined as the time that the school bus assigned to the school bus stop activates the required pedestrian safety devices, stops and loads or unloads students, and until the school bus deactivates all pedestrian safety devices.

 We strongly encourage parental and adult supervision of students while they are awaiting or returning from their designated bus stop.